30 Different Types of Beetles in Texas

 An egg is laid at the end of each lengthy tunnel, and nourishment is put there for the developing grub.

-A few examples of larval food sources are fungi, manure, compost, and decomposing plant matter.
+Larval food sources include fungi, manure, compost, and decomposing plant matter.

-The beetle grub will consume its food supply after hatching, climb the tunnel to the surface, and pupate into its adult form with wings.
+After hatching, the beetle grub will consume its food supply, climb the tunnel to the surface, and pupate into its adult form with wings.

 Adults also consume hummus, rotting plant stuff, and dung.
 They can frequently be seen on (or in) manure piles and compost heaps.

-Although the diet of the Earth-boring Scarab Beetle appears rather disgusting to humans, the nutrients in the substance assist valuable resources to return to the food web.
+Although the diet of the Earth-boring Scarab Beetle appears rather disgusting to humans, the nutrients in the substance assist valuable resources in returning to the food web.

 20. Falae Potato beetle

-Similar to the Colorado Potato Beetle in appearance is the False Potato Beetle.
+Similar to the appearance of the Colorado Potato Beetle is the False Potato Beetle.

 In contrast to its Colorado sibling, which has a black mid-line between its two wing coverings, the False Potato Beetle has a brown one.

-There are two large black dashes and two tiny black dots on the brown pronotum.
+Two large black dashes and two tiny black dots are on the brown pronotum.

 The face and head start to develop more black patches.
 These types of beetles in Texas also have orange-colored legs.